 Salt marshes are coastal wetlands dominated by grass and shrub plants.
 Salt marshes are often characterized by having very high salinity (salt content) and sporadic small islands.
 Organisms that live here must withstand harsh environments due to rapidly changing tides and salinity.
-In addition to providing kay marine habitat, salt marshes help to filter pollutants, stabilize the shoreline, serve as a buffer to storms and flooding, and sequester and store large amounts or carbon in their soils.
+In addition to providing key marine habitat, salt marshes help to filter pollutants, stabilize the shoreline, serve as a buffer to storms and flooding, and sequester and store large amounts of carbon.

 Healthy estuaries produce more food per acre than the richest Midwestern farmland because of the fertile mix of nutrients from land and sea.
 Because of this, there are many types of species that are harvested for human consumption, such as Chesapeake Bay blue crab.

-There are 28 million jobs in the fishing, tourism and recreational boating industries -- all of which depend on healthy estuaries for their products and improved customers.
-Indeed, estuaries and coastal waters provide essential habitat for 75% of America’s commercial fish catch and 80 to 90% of the recreational fish catch.
+There are 56 million jobs in the fishing, tourism, and recreational boating industries — all of which depend on healthy estuaries for their products and customers.
+Estuaries and coastal waters provide essential habitat for 75% of America’s commercial fish catch and 80–90% of the recreational fish catch.
 In addition, estuaries provide significant “services” which directly benefit Americans.
 For example, estuaries protect landowners from flood waters and provide important buffers that protect water quality by filtering runoff.

-For the 110 million Americans who live near estuaries, they are linchpins in people’s quality of life: for their scenic beauty, for their recreational opportunities, for their bounty, for their abundance of life and for their mere presence.
+For the 110 million Americans who live near estuaries, they are essential to people’s quality of life: for their scenic beauty, for their recreational opportunities, for their bounty, for their abundance of life, and for their mere presence.
 Restoring estuary habitat is the only way to ensure that this quality of life is protected and improved.

-Estuaries are a matchless educational resource that must be maintained as living laboratories of life.
+Estuaries are an educational resource that must be maintained as living laboratories of life.
 As one of the most biologically diverse ecosystems in America, the opportunities for learning are endless.
 In order to secure these educational opportunities for future generations, restoring and protecting estuaries is essential.